Generalizable, real-time neural decoding with hybrid state-space models: Architectural Details

 \paragraph{\possm.} We used the same \possm architecture as the NHP reaching tasks.

-\subsubsection{Human speech}
+\subsection{Human speech}

-\paragraph{Baselines.} We adopted the same hyperparameters as mentioned in \cite{WillettSpeech} for the baseline GRU, including block-wise normalization and two sources of Gaussian noise injection.
-Silding windows were used with kernel size 32 and stride 4 for both uni-directional and bi-directional models.
+\paragraph{Baselines.} We adopted the same hyperparameters as mentioned in \citet{WillettSpeech} for the baseline GRU, including block-wise normalization and two sources of Gaussian noise injection.
+Sliding windows of 32 bins of normalized spike counts with a stride of 4 bins were used at the input for both uni-directional and bi-directional models.
 For uni-directional and bi-directional GRUs, the number of parameters were 55M and 133M, respectively.
-We also introduce two more binning-based baselines by replacing GRU backbone of the model with Mamba and S4D.
+We also introduce two more binning-based baselines by replacing the GRU backbone of the model with Mamba and S4D.

 \paragraph{\possm.} We used \possm with a GRU as the recurrent backbone (uni-directional and bi-directional according to the problem setup) for this task.
-As the encoder prior to the GRU backbone, we utilized a single cross-attention module with a single head, followed by another self-attention module with 2 heads, operating strictly within each 20ms bin.
-The encoder has an input dimension of 64 and there are 4 latents per bin.
-At the output of the encoder, we concatenated the latents from the same bin, resulting in a 256-dimensional vector as the input to the GRU.
-As mentioned in the previous section, the baseline method uses a sliding window over time with kernel size $k$ (usually 14 or 32) and stride $s$ (usually 4).
-Values of $k$ and $s$ can be tuned in order to control the length of the output sequence, with larger values of $k$ being shown to help performance \cite{WillettSpeech}.
-We instead kept both $k$ and $s$ as 1 and utilized a convolutional layer at the output.
-This ensured the same emission frequency of the output phoneme sequence as the baselines.
-In addition, the baseline method also introduces a linear layer mapping the concatenation of all $k$ bins to a fixed hidden dimension, which is huge especially when $k$ is large.
-For \possm, avoiding the use of sliding windows leads to a sizable parameter reduction (e.g., 24M fewer parameters than a GRU with the above setup).
-For both uni-directional and bi-directional \possm, the numbers of parameters are 32M and 86M, respectively.
+The encoder was a cross-attention module with a single head, followed by a self-attention module with 2 heads, operating strictly within each 20 ms bin.
+We used an input dimension of 64 and 4 latents per bin.
+At the output of the encoder, we concatenated the latents from the same bin, resulting in a 256-dimensional vector that served as the input to the GRU.
+As mentioned in the previous section, the baseline method processed sliding windows of neural activity inputs, consisting of $k$ bins (usually 14 or 32) with stride $s$ (usually 4).
+Values of $k$ and $s$ were chosen to control the length of the output sequence, with larger values of $k$ being shown to help performance \citep{WillettSpeech}.
+In this paper, we instead set both $k$ and $s$ as 1 and utilized a convolutional layer at the output to control the length of output sequences.
+This ensured that the emission frequency of output phonemes from \possm was identical to that of the baselines.
+The baseline method also introduced a linear layer to map the concatenation of all $k$ bins to a fixed hidden dimension, which quickly became computationally expensive -- especially when $k$ was large.
+For \possm, avoiding the use of sliding windows led to a sizable parameter reduction (e.g., 24M fewer parameters than a GRU with the above setup).
+For both uni-directional and bi-directional \possm, the parameter counts were 32M and 86M, respectively.

-\subsection{Training details}
+\section{Training Details}

-\subsubsection{Non-human primate reaching}
+\subsection{Non-human primate reaching}